marcduez/graphql-validation-directives/README.md

 **format**

-Throws if a string does not match the provided foramt.
+Throws if a string does not match the provided format.
 Currently allowed values are `EMAIL` and `UUID`.

 ```gql
 input Mutation1Input {